bifurcation/semver/draft-claise-semver.md

 implementing a specification to be automated, so that developers can focus on the parts of a specification that really need human involvement.
-Semantic versioning helps operators know what versions can be deployed without breaking running systems, so that they can safely deploy updated versions of a protocol more quickly.
+Semantic versioning helps operators know what versions can be deployed without breaking running systems, so that they can safely deploy updated versions of a specification more quickly.

 The traditional practices of the IETF interact poorly with these mechanisms.
 Each document presented to the IETF for last call and IESG approval must be formatted as an Internet-Draft, i.e., as unstructured text.
-All RFCs across the IETF share a single, common numbering space, so that RFC numbers have no useful semantic.
+All RFCs across the IETF share a single, common numbering space, so that RFC numbers have no useful semantic with respect to versioning.
 Nonetheless, there is still a need to be able to capture the consensus of the IETF at critical points in the life-cycle of a specification.

-This document describes recommendations for how a WG that wishes to produce structured specifications with semantic version numbers can interact best with IETF processes.
+This document describes recommendations for how a working group (WG) that wishes to produce structured specifications with semantic version numbers can interact best with IETF processes.

 # Managing Semantic Versions

-We start from the premise that a working group controls a version-controlled repository for a structured specification (not formatted as an Internet-Draft), and can "tag" commits in the repository as having certain version numbers.
+We start from the premise that a working group controls a version-controlled repository (e.g., Git, SVN, etc.) for a structured specification (not formatted as an Internet-Draft), and can "tag" commits in the repository as having certain version numbers.

 The recommended structure for semantic versions follows the widely-used three-part convention, with an additional field for use in working group